Minkowski dimension for measures: Minkowski dimension

 Let $(X,d)$ be a metric space.
 Since we use only one metric $d$ on $X$, we simply denote $(X,d)$ by $X$.
 A closed ball centred at $x\in X$ with radius $r>0$ is denoted by $B(x,r)$.
 We say that $X$ is \emph{doubling} if there is $N \in \N$ such that any closed ball of radius $r > 0$ can be covered by $N$ balls of radius $r/2$.
 Furthermore, we call any countable collection $\BB$ of pairwise disjoint closed balls a \emph{packing}.
 It is called an \emph{$r$-packing} for $r>0$ if all of the balls in $\BB$ have radius $r$.
 An $r$-packing $\BB$ is termed \emph{maximal} if for every $x \in X$ there is $B \in \BB$ so that $B(x,r) \cap B \ne \emptyset$.
 Note that if $\BB$ is a maximal $r$-packing, then $2\BB = \{ 2B : B \in \BB \}$ covers $X$.
 Let $X$ be compact and write

 The \emph{upper and lower Minkowski dimensions} of $X$ are

 respectively.
 If $\ldimm(X)=\udimm(X)$, then the common value, the \emph{Minkowski dimension} of $X$, is denoted by $\dimm(X)$.
 Note that equivalent definitions of Minkowski dimensions are given using variants on the definition of $N_r$, see e.g.\ \cite[\S 2.1]{Falconer2014}.
+Also, the Minkowski dimension is often referred to as the box or box-counting dimension.

-The above definitions, and also the definitions of other set dimensions in coming sections, extend naturally to all subsets of $X$ by considering the restriction metric.
+The above definitions, and also the definitions of other set dimensions in the coming sections, extend naturally to all subsets of $X$ by considering the restriction metric.
 Let $\mu$ be a fully supported finite Borel measure on $X$.
 We define the \emph{upper and lower Minkowski dimensions} of $\mu$ to be

 and